ammaritiz/LexisNexisHackathon17/documents/REPORT.md

  <img src="../images/givemeissues.png"/>

 - Get a developer’s deadlines when assigning issues based on milestones and assign issues to developers that have no issues to work on.
-(Fetches a list of open issues for the developer, If no such issues exist then bot suggests to assign him some of the open issues.)
+(Fetches a list of open issues for the developer, If no such issues exist then bot suggests to assign them some of the open issues.)

  <img src="../images/deadlinesFor_useCase2.png"/>